 Grove Street/Route 67 project: Right on schedule

-Things have changed at the intersection of Grove Street, routes 67 and 202, Bridge and East streets in New Milford.
+Things have changed at the intersection of Grove Street, routes 67 and 202, and Bridge and East streets in New Milford.

-State Department of Transportation crews worked through the night Tuesday to finish line-striping and install signs to direct traffic both in and out of the village center, behind the Water Witch Hose Co.
+State Department of Transportation crews worked through the night Tuesday to finish line-striping and install signage to direct traffic both in and out of the village center, behind the Water Witch Hose Co.
 No. 2 firehouse, coming from Bridge Street toward Prospect Hill (Route 67) and westbound on Prospect Hill toward the town.

 The roadway that runs from the Citgo service station to the firehouse -- formerly addressed as Grove Street, was temporarily closed off to allow for installation of a new culvert to be done over the winter months, replacing the present bridge over Great Brook.

 Traffic entering the intersection from East Street (Route 202) now will either turn right on to Bridge Street or go straight ahead, behind the firehouse, to access either Route 67 or Grove Street.